Top Divorce Attorneys in Nashville, Tennessee — Custody & Property Cases

 1224 2nd Ave S Suite #102, Nashville, TN 37210, USA

-Brenda Clark brings over 40 years of trial experience to Nashville family law cases.
-She previously served as Senior Counsel for the Tennessee Attorney General's office.
-Clark handles divorce, child custody, and will disputes.
+Brenda Clark brings over 40 years of trial experience to Nashville divorce and custody cases.
+A former Senior Counsel for the Tennessee Attorney General's Office, she also handles wills and probate.

 Screenshot of the Audrey Lee Anderson Law Office Website